 The investment portfolio is managed by the Investment Committee comprising of members who have expertise in financial markets.
-The portfolio is managed to a long term investment horizon.
-The value of the portfolio, after funding School operations, as at 31 December 2018 was \$105,170,142 (including relevant cash and cash equivalents) (2017: \$110,002,289).
-The average earnings of the portfolio was 6.6% (2017: 4.4%).
+The portfolio is managed to a long-term investment horizon.
+The value of the portfolio, after funding School operations, as at 31 December 2019 was \$127,038,266 (including relevant cash and cash equivalents) (2018: \$105,170,142).
+The average earnings rate of the portfolio was 4.5% (2018: 6.4%), excluding changes in the fair value of investments.